CLI reference

 The Hook0 CLI is a command-line client for your Hook0 account.
-It lets you send events, manage subscriptions, receive webhooks locally for development, and automate your workflow — everything you can do in the Hook0 dashboard, from your terminal.
+Send events, manage subscriptions, receive webhooks locally, and automate your workflow.
+Everything you can do in the dashboard, from your terminal.

 Key concepts